hci-lab/PyQuran/CONTRIBUTING.md

 ### contributing flow

-At first, fork the project [on GitHub](https://github.com/TahaMagdy/PyQuran/), then, create a *feature branch* and start writting your changes.
+At first, fork the project [on GitHub](https://github.com/TahaMagdy/PyQuran/), then, create a *feature branch* and start writing your changes.
 We **DO NOT** accept changes to the *master branch*.

 Once you are done, push the changes to *your feature branch*, after that create a *pull request*